nuxt-community/lunr-module/README.md

 - type `String`, `Array`
 - default `undefined`

-A string or array of the languages for which a search index needs to be created
+A string or array of the languages for which a search index needs to be created.

+Although this option might look redundant (i.e. why not just create a search index for every language which is passed), it provides a check to prevent 'rogue' documents from being indexed into a separate index.

+#### languageStemmerMap
+- type `Object`
+- default `{}`

+An object which contains a map of unsupported languages to supported stemming languages (by lunr).
+Use this to specify which stemming language should be used if you want to build a search index for a language which is not supported by lunr (yet).

 #### path
 - type `String`